 |

 The booklet "Should Chief Justice Rose Bird Be Re-Confirmed In The Upcoming November 4, 1986 California Election?" was originally published in September 1986 by the non-profit organization Association of Media Accuracy.
 On Aug.
-28, 2003 ProCon.org transferred that 73-page booklet into its standard web format to the site www.RoseBirdProCon.org.
+28, 2003 that 73-page booklet was converted into the website www.RoseBirdProCon.org.

 In most cases, the format, wording, and terms used in the Sept.
 1986 publication have been transferred, but, in some cases, the terms have been updated.
 For example, "Definitions" was replaced by "Glossary" in the site's header.